I was glad when they said to me, ‘Let us go to the house of the Lord!’

 In the fast-changing circumstances, every effort will be made to give timely and accurate updates.
 Some initiatives taken during lock-down still remain:

-- Leeds Cathedral, the Mother Church of the Diocese of Leeds, live-streams daily Mass at 10:30am.
+- Leeds Cathedral, the Mother Church of the Diocese of Leeds, live-streams daily Mass, usually at 12.30pm (12noon on SATURDAYS) and preceded by the Angelus and Rosary which will be prayed at 11.50am (11.20am on SATURDAYS).
 The Cathedral’s live-stream can be viewed at: www.leedscathedrallive.org.uk Holy Mass is live-streamed on Sundays at 11:00am.
-The Angelus and Rosary are prayed at 12:00 noon, Monday to Thursday and Saturday.

 - Weekday and Sunday Masses are still being celebrated online by priests in several of our parishes.
 The following list will be updated upon receipt of information about where to find Holy Mass Online in the Diocese of Leeds

-- Additional guidance is in the process of being drafted by the Secretariat of the Catholic Bishops’ Conference, in collaboration with the Government’s Task Force, regarding the Sacrament of the Sick and Pastoral Visits to the Homes of Parishioners.
+- Additional guidance is being drafted by the Secretariat of the Catholic Bishops’ Conference, in collaboration with the Government’s Task Force, regarding the Sacrament of the Sick and Pastoral Visits to the Homes of Parishioners.